Jonathan Fabbro: International career

 In 2010, Fabbro obtained Paraguayan citizenship in order to play for the Paraguay national team.
 In March 2010, Fabbro completed the legal process of the Paraguayan naturalisation and awaited to be selected for the national team.
 In 2010, following his Paraguayan naturalisation, ABC Color announced that Fabbro was in the plans of Paraguay's national team coach Gerardo Martino.

 In August 2012, national team coached Gerardo Pelusso praised Fabbro for his wish of playing for Paraguay, debuting in the second half of a 3–3 friendly draw against Guatemala in Washington, D.C., and scoring from a free kick 8 minutes after entering the field.
 10 minutes followed and Fabbro habilitated teammate Hernan Perez to score Paraguay's third goal of the game.

 On 7 September 2012, Fabbro made his second appearance for Paraguay in a 3–1 away defeat against Argentina in a World Cup qualification game, equalising the scores for 1–1 with a penalty in the 18th minute.

 On 6 September 2013, Fabbro scored in the 16th minute of a 4–0 home victory against Bolivia in a World Cup qualification match.

 In May 2015, Fabbro was pre-selected in a list of 30 footballers by national team coach Ramon Diaz for the 2015 Copa América.
 In September 2015, Fabbro showed happy to return to train with the national team after not selected for the 2015 Copa América.
 On 5 September 2015, Fabbro scored an equalising goal in the 51st minute to be 1–1 in a 3–2 away defeat against Chile in an exhibition game.

 On 17 November 2015, Fabbro had his last participation with Paraguay when he appeared on the bench in a 2–1 home victory against Bolivia in World Cup qualifier.

 Personal life

 By 2010, Fabbro was a celebrity in Paraguay and obtained Paraguayan citizenship in the same year.
-Since 2011, he has been in a relationship with Paraguayan model Larissa Riquelme.
+From 2011 to 2019, he was in a relationship with Paraguayan model Larissa Riquelme.
 Fabbro and Riquelme formed an ideal relationship for the press, which had them in sports magazines.